Bodies of 28 men found shot dead in Burkina Faso - prosecutors

 On Monday, the Burkinabe civil society organisation CISC blamed the Nouna attacks on armed civilians masquerading as members of the Homeland Defence Volunteers (VDP), a group that receives funds and training from the government to help fight the insurgents.

-(Reporting by Thiam Ndiaga; Writing by Alessandra Prentice; Editing by Stephen Coates)
+(Reporting by Thiam Ndiaga; Writing by Alessandra Prentice; Editing by Hereward Holland and Richard Chang)

 ((alessandra.prentice@thomsonreuters.com;))